Blog

 Pros of Tiger Parenting:

-• Often leads to high academic and career success.
+• Often results in high academic and career achievement.

 Cons of Tiger Parenting:

-• Can create high stress and anxiety in children.
+• Can cause high levels of stress and anxiety for children.

-• May lead to emotional disconnection between parents and kids.
+• Can cause emotional distancing between parents and children.

 What is Gentle Parenting?

-Gentle Parenting is a nurturing and empathetic parenting style that focuses on respect, understanding, and positive discipline.
-It encourages parents to build strong emotional connections with their children by guiding them with patience and empathy rather than strict rules or punishment.
+Gentle parenting is a kind/empathetic parenting style based on respect, understanding, and positive discipline.
+Gentle parenting encourages parents to build emotional connections with their children through letting your child lead with empathy, without strict rules or punishment.

 What is Gentle Parenting?

-• Encourages respectful communication between parents and children.
+• Supports respectful dialogue between parents and children.

-• Focuses on emotional intelligence and understanding feelings.
+• Works on building emotional intelligence and feelings.

-• Promotes independence and self-discipline through guidance rather than fear.
+• Encourages independence and self-discipline by modeling rather than instilling fear.

 Pros of Gentle Parenting: